 I’ve never raised funds before.
 How do I do this?

-A fundraising email will be sent to a new team member when his acceptance letter is sent to him.
+A fundraising email will be sent to a new team member when the acceptance letter is sent.
 This includes detailed instructions for fund raising along with example letters and information to be included in the team member’s mail-outs being sent to potential donors.

 When should I begin my fundraising?

 Fundraising can begin anytime you choose, but it is best to wait until you are placed on a team so that funds can be sent to an account held by that team.
 You can begin immediately telling others about your trip and letting them know that they will receive an information letter about your trip in the spring.